 Discussion Paper #31 A Critique of the Trans Pacific Partnership with contributions from Leslie Kemp, Cym Gomery, Bill Curry, Murray Dobin, US Senator Bernie Sanders, and Frants Attorp.
 See also our Summer 2016 Issue of JustNews.
 Covers themes of democracy, election financing, media, inequality, homelessness, and climate change: Why Minority Governments by … Read more

 JustNews Editor Philip Symon’s note: I was asked by a Board Member of Canadian Unitarians for Social Justice to include an article on proportional representation (PR) in this Autumn 2015 Discussion Paper which is appearing shortly before the October federal election.
 Upon searching the internet for such an article, I was surprised to find most … Read more

 (The Discussion Paper will open in its own window.
 Comments can be submitted here) CUSJ joins with many other faith communities to support an active search for peaceful solutions to the on-going crisis in Israel and Palestine.
-It is time both Israel and the International Community comes to the table to honour the commitments made … Read more
+It is time that both Israel and the International Community came to the table to honour the commitments … Read more

 Our new Discussion Paper 24 on Economic Justice, Keynesian economic solutions, and alternative views is hot off the presses.
 See more Discussion Papers and Issues of Just News at Just News